-Sandra Peake is a senior intensive care clinician in the Department of Intensive Care Medicine at The Queen Elizabeth Hospital, Adelaide, an Associate Professor in the School of Medicine at the University of Adelaide and an Adjunct Associate Professor in the School of Epidemiology and Preventive Medicine at Monash University.
-She is currently the Vice Chair of the Australian and New Zealand Intensive Care Society Clinical Trials Group (ANZICS CTG) Committee.
-She has been an examiner for the College of Intensive Care Medicine for the past 11 years and has previously held positions as Chair of ANZICS (SA), Chair of the CICM (SA), Chair of the ANZICS Abstract Review Committee and Chair of the Intensive Care Foundation Scientific Committee.
+Prof Sandra Peake is Director of the Department of Intensive Care Medicine at The Queen Elizabeth Hospital, Adelaide, Professor in the School of Medicine at the University of Adelaide and an Adjunct Professor in the School of Epidemiology and Preventive Medicine at Monash University.
+She is currently the Chair of the Australian and New Zealand Intensive Care Society Clinical Trials Group (ANZICS CTG) Committee.
+She was an examiner for the College of Intensive Care Medicine for 12 years and has previously held positions as Chair of ANZICS (SA), Chair of the CICM (SA), Chair of the ANZICS Abstract Review Committee and Chair of the Intensive Care Foundation Scientific Committee.

-A/Prof Peake is currently Chair of the Management Committee for the NHMRC-funded, ANZICS CTG-endorsed Australasian Resuscitation In Sepsis Evaluation (ARISE) multi-centre trial of early resuscitation in sepsis, co-chair of the NHMRC-funded, ANZICS CTG-endorsed multicentre trial of optimal calorie delivery in the critically ill (The Augmented versus Routine approach to Giving Energy Trial; TARGET) and a member of the Management Committee for the NHMRC-funded, CTG-endorsed multi-centre SMARRT (Sampling antibiotics in renal replacement therapy) trial.
+Prof Peake is currently CIA for the NHMRC-funded, ANZICS CTG-endorsed Australasian Resuscitation In Sepsis Evaluation – Fluids (ARISE-Fluids) multi-centre trial of fluids versus early vasopressors in sepsis.
+She was previously Chair of the Management Committee for the ARISE EGDT Trial published in NEJM and Co-Chair of the NHMRC-funded, ANZICS CTG Endorsed multicentre trial of optimal calorie delivery in the critically ill (The Augmented versus Routine approach to Giving Energy Trial; TARGET), also published in NEJM.
+She has 180 publications and has been awarded over 23 million in NHMRC and MRFF Funding in the last 5 years.

-Manoj Saxena completed undergraduate training in England (University of London and Cambridge), before moving to Sydney to complete training in General Medicine and Intensive Care Medicine (Concord and St. George Hospitals).
-After completing training, he additionally undertook a 2 year Fellowship at the Western General Hospital (Edinburgh, Scotland).
+Dr Manoj Saxena completed undergraduate training in England (University of London and Cambridge), before moving to Sydney to complete training in General Medicine and Intensive Care Medicine (Concord and St. George Hospitals).
+After completing training, he additionally undertook a 2-year Fellowship at the Western General Hospital (Edinburgh, Scotland).

 Manoj currently works as an Intensive Care Physician at St. George Hospital (University of New South Wales) and is a Research Fellow at the George Institute for Global Health.
 He is completing a PhD on the subject of normothermia for acute brain injury and has developed a research program focused on therapeutic thermal regulation for critically ill patients with acute brain injury and sepsis.
 Other research areas include fluid resuscitation, early mobility, outcome measurement and registries/data linkage.